tankalxat34/WgLestaAPI/README.md

 # Executing the method
 mExecuted = m.execute()

-# Your server response processing
+# Your handing of server response
 print(mExecuted["data"][0]["account_id"]) # 58114596

 # If you wish, you can follow a link to the official website of the API owner with documentation